ErikMeinders/adf3-createaccountlist/README.md

 # WARNING

+The current version has hardcoded tags and REPLACES them.

 Check the output before you commit it to master.
 If everything is correct, ADF will recognize the accounts in the file as existing accounts and not make any changes.

+# PREREQUISITES

+This program is written in python and requires boto3.
+When running in Cloud9, this is already available.

+# TODO

+Fix the tags